ameyer2002/Elastic-Stack-SIEM/README.md

 Start the VM, follow the installation prompts, and use "kali" as both the username and password.
 Once installed, verify internet connectivity by pinging a site like google.com.

 <img width="1710" alt="Screenshot 2024-12-30 at 1 51 20 PM" src="https://github.com/user-attachments/assets/61e79e0e-33e9-4397-8351-621c5336dfd4" />

+# 2. Setting up the Agent to Collect Logs